lsc-project/documentation/source/service_destination_ldap.rst

 * **connection**: this node should not contain any element, just a ``reference`` attribute which is used to look for the corresponding connection with this name (as sub-element of the connection element)
 * **baseDn**: mandatory, this value provides the root distinguished name to use for searching entries
 * **pivotAttributes**: mandatory, this list of string values contains all the pivot attributes that are fetched when checking for the entry existence by looking back to the source service
-* **fetchedAttributes**: mandatory, this list of string values contains all the attributes that will be synchronized according to the source object and the synchronization options
+* **fetchedAttributes**: mandatory, this list of string values contains all the attributes that will be synchronized according to the source object and the synchronization options.
+You can use the special attribute ``*``: in that case, all attributes from source entry (except operational attributes) and all attributes configured as createValues, defaultValues, and forceValues in :ref:`datasets <datasets_section>` are considered to be written in destination.
 * **getAllFilter**: mandatory, this filter is used to look for all entries whom existence should be checked through the source service
 * **getOneFilter**: mandatory, this filter is used to look for a particular entry - the value will be computed to replace the corresponding **source**  pivot attributes with the value from the original object at runtime